Nobuo Uematsu: Concerts

 Uematsu's video game compositions have been performed in numerous concerts, and various Final Fantasy concerts have also been held.
 Outside Japan, Uematsu's Final Fantasy music was performed live for the first time at the first event of the 2003 Symphonic Game Music Concert in Leipzig, Germany.
 Other events of the Symphonic Game Music Concerts featuring Final Fantasy music were held in 2004, 2006, and 2007.
 The concert in 2004 featured a world premiere of Those Who Fight from Final Fantasy VII.
 Japanese pianist Seiji Honda was invited to perform the arrangement together with the orchestra.
 Another world premiere was "Dancing Mad" from Final Fantasy VI, performed by orchestra, choir, and pipe organ.
 The event in 2007 included "Distant Worlds" from Final Fantasy XI, performed by Japanese opera soprano Izumi Masuda.

 A series of successful concert performances were held in Japan, including a Final Fantasy concert series titled Tour de Japon.
 The first stateside concert, Dear Friends – Music from Final Fantasy, took place on May 10, 2004, at the Walt Disney Concert Hall in Los Angeles, California, and was performed by the Los Angeles Philharmonic orchestra and the Los Angeles Master Chorale.
 It was conducted by Fort Worth Symphony Orchestra director Miguel Harth-Bedoya.
 Due to a positive reception, a concert series for North America followed.
 On May 16, 2005, a follow-up concert called More Friends: Music from Final Fantasy was performed in Los Angeles at the Gibson Amphitheatre; the concert was conducted by Arnie Roth.

 Uematsu's Final Fantasy music was presented in the concert Voices – Music from Final Fantasy, which took place on February 18, 2006, at the Pacifico Yokohama convention center.
 Star guests included Emiko Shiratori, Rikki, Izumi Masuda, and Angela Aki.
 The concert focused on the songs from the Final Fantasy series and was conducted by Arnie Roth.
 Uematsu and several of his fellow composers were in attendance at the world premiere of Play!
 A Video Game Symphony in Chicago in May 2006; he composed the opening fanfare for the concert.

-Uematsu's first orchestral work written for the concert hall, Merregnon: Heart of Ice, premiered on February 29, 2024, in Ludwigshafen, Germany, performed by the Staatsphilharmonie Rheinland-Pfalz under Eckehard Stier.